ayush10git/ast-rule-engine/README.md

 Ensure MongoDB is running before starting the app, or the database connection will fail.

 You can use tools like Postman

+Also, update the ruleId field with valid Rule ID that you have created in your Database